 Home > China Tour with TibetTibet Train Tour

-The 17-day China Tibet tour takes us first to the modern harbor city Shanghai in East China.
+The 16-day China Tibet tour takes us first to the modern harbor city Shanghai in East China.
 The view of the impressive skyline of Shanghai at the Bund (Waitan) is unforgettable.
 Of course, we will visit the famous Yu Garden, one of the most beautiful examples of garden art in China.

 Then take flight to Yichang, where the Deluxe Yangtze Cruiser starts.
 During the Yangtze cruiser upstream from Yichang to Chongqing we’ll enjoy the unique and beautiful sights along Yangtze River, such as the massive Three Gorges Dam, Shennong Stream, splendid gorges, Baidi City of Yangtze, “Ghost City” and Shibaozai.

 By air we reach the holy city Lhasa on the roof of the world.
 In Lhasa - the capital city of Tibet - you have two days for the attractions: Potala, Jokhang, Norblinka and Sera.
 And from Parla Lupu Monastery we'll enjoy the magnificent view of Potala Palace.
 We could circle around the Tibetan holiest Monastery Jokhang with pilgrims, who come from all over Tibet and the Tibetan cultural areas of Kham-Amdo of the provinces of Sichuan, Qinghai, Gansu and Yunnan.
 Many pious Tibetans measure the way on the Barkhor market with their body length.
-On the scenic drive to Gyantse and Shigatse we will experience the magnificent scenery, pass by the turquoise Yamdrok Lake and cross over the passes Kamba La (4,794 m) and Karo La (5,010 m).
-Then visit the unique Kumbum Pagoda in Gyantse and Tashilunpo Monastery in Shigatse.

 Let us enjoy majestic and varied scenery while traveling on the Tibet Railway from Lhasa to the ancient imperial city Xian.
 Here we expect a view of the world famous Terracotta Army and old city wall.